St. Clair County, Illinois, Research and Resources: A Genealogist’s Guide

 St. Adalbert Catholic Cemetery, Fairview Heights, Illinois, 1914-1997

-The best substitute for county vital records before 1916
+One of the best substitutes for county vital records before 1916

 Church Records Volume One

-Records of five (5) churches are on this CD.
+Records of five (5) churches are bundled on this CD.
+Mail a check with this form.

 Church Records of St. Paul’s United Church of Christ, Belleville, Illinois 1839–1939

-CD-ROM.
-This mammoth tome, expertly translated from German by the late Martha Mae Schmidt, extracts dates of all births, baptisms, confirmations, marriages, and deaths (for more than 18,000 entries overall).
+CD-ROM or digital download.
+This mammoth tome, expertly translated from German by the late Martha Mae Schmidt, extracts births, baptisms, confirmations, marriages, and deaths for more than 18,000 entries overall.
 Parents, sponsors, witnesses, maiden names, clues to former marriages, and relationships are given.
 As the county seat, people from throughout the county traveled to Belleville to have the religious event performed at St. Paul’s.
 The specific German town of birth is given for many, many immigrants, providing the link needed to continue research in Germany and elsewhere.
-The CD-ROM will be used just as you would a book with the free Adobe Acrobat Reader.
-Surnames in this book.
-944 pages. $30.00
+Requires the free Adobe Acrobat Reader.
+Surnames in St Paul UCC Belleville (PDF).
+944 pages. $30.00.

 St. Peter’s Roman Catholic Church Census 1888–1895.